 The thesis statement is a sentence or two that summarizes your main idea (informational) or point of view (persuasive) and directs your entire paper or research project.
 Once you have finished taking notes and organizing them, you are ready to finalize your thesis statement.
-Review your essential question.
+Review your research question.
 The thesis statement should answer your essential question, which was what you used to guide your research.
 The thesis should be the last sentence in your introductory paragraph.
 The entire paper should relate back to your thesis.
-Because it is so important, you must make sure that your thesis is strong and defined.
+Because it is so important, make sure that your thesis is strong and defined.

 You will define, explain, summarize, describe, or illustrate a topic.
 Your goal is to link ideas together and inform the reader.
 You will describe how things are connected.
 You may compare, contrast, cause and/or relate.
 Do not write a thesis that is common knowledge.

 Example: Explain why a battle from World War II was important.

 A poor thesis is “The Battle of the Bulge was an important battle in World War II.”
 This is common knowledge and isn’t focused.
 A better thesis would be “The Battle of the Bulge was the final turning point in World War II.
 Because of the high number of German casualties, Hitler used up his strategic reserves of men and equipment and made it possible for Russia to succeed in seizing Berlin.”

 · The first thesis needs facts about the Battle of the Bulge.

 · The second thesis needs facts about the Battle of the Bulge, will explain why Hitler’s reserves were diminished, and will end with Russia’s invasion of Berlin.

 · The second paper has direction and a focus!